 (2) Retail sales tax separately stated.

-.)
+, Restaurants, cocktail bars, taverns and similar businesses.)
 This is required even though the seller and buyer may know and agree that the price quoted is to include state and local taxes, including the retail sales tax.

 (a) The law creates a "conclusive presumption" that, for purposes of collecting the tax and remitting it to the state, the selling price quoted does not include the retail sales tax.
 This presumption is not overcome or rebutted by any written or oral agreement between seller and buyer.